PinoCookie/devblog/content/posts/Black-Litterman-model/index.md

 After this doing some backtesting of the S&P 500 (SPY) and my own portifolio, I got these results
-![A graph showing the movement of the stocks](first_backtesting.png) With a sharpe ratio of ...
+![A graph showing the movement of the stocks](first_backtesting.png) With a Sharpe ratio of **0.8911** (vs SPY 0.86).
 ### Results
-From this I can conclude that the first phase of the project was definetly a success, the model was able to outperform the S&P 500 with quite the amount.
-This does not mean that everyone should now invest in the portfolio I calculated, because my personal views were heavily based on what I know this year brought.
+From this I can conclude that the first phase of the project was a success, the model was able to outperform the S&P 500.
+Although this does not mean that everyone should now invest in the portfolio I calculated, because my personal views were heavily based on what I know this year brought.
 But it does show the impact of being able to add your own views into the mix when determining how to allocate your portfolio.

 ## Everything needs AI
 Now that the manual work has been done and I have an understanding of the subject, I wanted to add AI into the mix and let them compete against one another to see who would be able to best predict the market.

 ### Methodology
-This part of the project took by far the longest, this was because I needed to find out how to get AI's to behave in the exact way that I want and return me the information I was looking for.
-At the current stage of AI this is still quite the ask to make.
-So for this I created a python module to help me out with some of the parts.
-In this model I build 3 tools for the AI's to use while trying to come up with an answer.
-These tools consisted of a search engine, this engine was a locally hosted searchxng container which they were able to access through a query.
-Then I gave them access to the previously mentioned yfinance module, through this they were able to get market information on by them requested stocks, and lastely a P and Q validation tool.
-This tool was added later into the development, because I kept bumping my head into the problem that the AI's were struggling with formulating these variables correctly.
+This part of the project took by far the longest.
+The goal was to create an autonomous agent capable of researching the market, selecting promising assets, and formulating mathematical views compatible with the Black-Litterman model.

+I tested three different state-of-the-art models for this task:
+- **GPT-5 mini** (OpenAI)
+- **Qwen3** (Alibaba Cloud)
+- **Grok 4.1 fast** (xAI)

+To enable these models to perform quantitative analysis, I built a custom Python module (`llm_specialists`) that provides them with three specific tools:

+1.  **Market Research Tool**: A connection to a locally hosted [SearXNG](https://github.com/searxng/searxng) instance.
+This allowed the models to query real-time news and sentiment data, overcoming their training data cutoffs.
+2.  **Financial Data Tool**: A wrapper around `yfinance` that allowed the agents to request historical price data, calculate volatility, and check market caps for specific tickers.
+3.  **P & Q Validator**: This was the most critical addition.
+The Black-Litterman model requires precise matrix dimensions for the views \(P\) and expected returns \(Q\).
+Early tests showed that LLMs struggle with these strict mathematical constraints (e.g., ensuring the weights in a view sum to 0 for relative views or 1 for absolute views).
+This tool validated their matrices and provided feedback, allowing the models to self-correct before finalizing their output.

+The final output from each agent was a structured object containing their selected tickers, the view matrices (\(P\) and \(Q\)), their confidence levels in those views, and a reasoning string explaining their strategy.

 ### Results
-This time I will not bore you with all the little steps but immediatly show you the results of the great AI Stock trading portfolio allocation competition....
+This time I will not bore you with all the little steps but immediately show you the results of the great AI Stock trading portfolio allocation competition....

 First of their allocations.